themagicalmammal/howtolinux/README.md

  ```bash
  sudo apt remove --purge gnome-calendar && sudo apt autoremove
  ```
- - **Character Map** - is a Unicode character map that allows you to select characters from a table and insert then in to a text string.
+ - **Character Map** - is a Unicode character map that allows you to select characters from a table and insert them into a text string.
 I have no known use for it.
  ```bash
  sudo apt remove --purge Gucharmap* && sudo apt autoremove
  ```